flother/csv-game/README.md

 Profiling the Go code, I can see that a lot of the time goes to Garbage collection.
 A lot of the time also goes to handling UFT8.

+Slurping data into SQLite for interactive analysis isn't so bad, actually.